Bayesian Online Natural Gradient (BONG): Abstract pseudocode

 \section{Abstract pseudocode}

 \Cref{algo:main,algo:predict,algo:update,algo:mc-hess-est,algo:mc-ef-est,algo:lin-hess-est,algo:lin-ef-est} give pseudocode for applying the methods we study.
+For the predict step, we assume the dynamics model has the form $\vtheta_t \sim \gauss(\vF_t \vtheta_{t-1} + \vb_t, \vQ_t)$.
 The update step in \cref{algo:update} calls one of four grad functions (\cref{algo:lin-ef-est,algo:lin-hess-est,algo:mc-ef-est,algo:mc-hess-est}) that estimate the expected gradient and Hessian using either MC or linearization combined with either the direct Hessian (or Jacobian and observation covariance) or EF.
 The update step also calls an inner step function that implements \bong, \blr, \bog or \bbb on some variational family corresponding to the encoding of $\vpsi$ (not shown).
 In practice the grad-fn and inner-step-fn are not as cleanly separated because the full matrix $\bar{\vG}_{t,i}$ is not passed between them except when the variational family is FC.
 When the family is diagonal, grad-fn only needs to return $\diag(\bar{\vG}_{t,i})$.
 When grad-fn uses EF, it only needs to return $\gradmat_{t,i}$ (grad-\efmc) or $\gL_{t,i}$ (grad-\eflin) and inner-step-fn will implicitly use the outer product of this output as $\bar{\vG}_{t,1}$.
 Finally, note the expressions for $\gL_{t,i}$ in \cref{algo:lin-ef-est,algo:lin-hess-est} are equivalent ways of computing the same quantity, as explained after \cref{eq:gL-cheap}.